JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to count number of directories
+script to list the environment variables